 Everyone knows that the common WordPress admin URL is “wp-admin”.
 It can be said as a public login page, often found at example.com/wp-login.php.
 So, it is easy for hackers to get started with brute force attacks to gain access to your site by guessing your password through repeated trial and error method.

-For this, you are recommended to use Single Sign On plugin.
-Single Sign On is used as a complementary sign-in option to your existing registration system.
+For this, you are recommended to activate Jetpack SSO.
+Single Sign-On is used as a complementary sign-in option to your existing registration system.

-It uses authentication part of WordPress.com.
+It uses the authentication part of WordPress.com.
 That means you will need to sign in into your site by a sign into your WordPress.com account to access the dashboard of your site.
-In this tutorial, I am gonna use Jetpack plugin to enable single sign on.
+In this tutorial, I am gonna use the Jetpack plugin to enable a single sign-on.

 - Support 2-factor authentication without requiring any additional plugin.